 Just as people use GIFs to communicate their reactions to something, so too can companies.
 Messaging platforms are making it easy for employees to use GIFs to communicate with fellow team members.
 When Microsoft partnered with GIPHY—the world’s largest source of animated GIFs—it was clear that the format was here to stay.
 The technology giant has made GIFs an integral part of its enterprise messaging offerings.
 Just don’t ask us how it’s pronounced.

-13. Let Video Star in Your Internal Communications Strategy
+13. Let Video Star in Your Employee Engagement Strategy

 If a picture is worth a thousand words, how many words must a video be worth?
 These days, with a portable video studio in nearly every pocket, you don’t have to be Steven Spielberg to be good at using video to tell a story.
 Anyone who's ever posted a video to YouTube knows that producing, consuming, and distributing moving images is simple and easy.
 Why should it be any different in the workplace?